-At the close of the proceedings last Monday, Mr. Bodkin, who appears for the prosecution, brought under the notice of the Lord Mayor a fact which had occurred on the preceding Monday.
-A man who was in the body of the court, near the dock, leant forward, and whispered some words, which were not heard by the bystanders, to Pierce, who answered, "Make away with them-A workman and a police inspector destroy them !" standing by heard this; but they disagreed as to the time when it occurred.
-Dackombe, the man who had whispared to the prisoner, was also in the court last Menday, and he denied the truth of the charge.
+At the close of the proceedings last Monday, Mr Bodkin, who appears for the prosecution, brought under the notice of the Lord Mayor a fact which had occurred on the preceding Monday.
+A man who was in the body of the court, near the dock, leant forward, and whispered The Minister of Finances of Greece, M. Rangabé, some words, which were not heard by the bystanders, to Pierce, who answered, "Make away with themdestroy them !"
+A workman and a police inspector standing by heard this; but they disagreed as to the time when it occurred.
+Dackombe, the man who had whispared to the prisoner, was also in the court last Menday. and he denied the truth of the charge.
 He added that he had known Pierce, but was not interested in the present case.
 The Lord Mayor said he would take measures to prevent such communications in future.